Frequently asked questions

 I filed using FreeFile.
 Why am I being asked to pay?

 In order to qualify for a free federal tax return via the freefile program, you must visit our website directly from the IRS free file alliance website, and you must start your return immediately.
 If you live in a state that qualifies for our free file offer, and if your adjusted gross income is below the amount that qualifies for a free federal return, then you should not be billed for your federal return.
-If you used our Guide-me interview program, or if you chose to file your state tax return, you would be charged accordingly for those products.
+If you chose to prepare and e-file your state return, you will be charged accordingly.
 If you think a mistake was made, please contact our customer support team.

 Where do I enter my coupon code?